 Registration for CVD

-participants make their own travel arrangements and pay
+IEEE participants are responsible for their own travel arrangements and

-their own travel expenses.
+expenses.
 CVD is structured to minimize the cost of participating.
-In addition to fitting the event into the shortest possible timeframe, IEEE-USA will be providing breakfast and lunch at the IEEE-USA training on the first day.
+In addition to fitting the event into the shortest possible timeframe, IEEE-USA will be providing breakfast and lunch at the IEEE-USA training on

 Attire (Men: business suit with tie; Women: Conservative